 Our responsibility is to express opinions on these basic financial statements based on our audits.
-We did not audit the financial statements of Marshall University Research Corporation, a blended component unit of the University (the Corporation), for the years ended June 30, 2017 and 2016, which represent 9%, 0%, 11%, and 13%, respectively, of total assets, total deferred outflows, total net position, and total revenues of the University in 2017; and 9%, 0%, 12%, and 12%, respectively, in 2016.
+We did not audit the financial statements of Marshall University Research Corporation, a blended component unit of the University (the Corporation), for the years ended June 30, 2018 and 2017, which represent 9%, 10%, and 12%, respectively, of total assets, total net position, and total revenues of the University in 2018; and 9%, 11%, and 13%, respectively, in 2017.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Corporation, is based solely on the reports of such other auditors.
 We also did not audit the financial statements of the Marshall University Foundation, Inc. (the Foundation); Provident Group - Marshall Properties L.L.C.
 (Provident - Marshall); or Big Green Scholarship Foundation, Inc. (Big Green) (collectively, discretely presented component units of the University).
 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the discretely presented financial statements of the Foundation, Provident - Marshall, and Big Green, is based solely on the reports of such other auditors.
 We, and the auditors for the Corporation, conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 The financial statements of the Foundation, Provident - Marshall, and Big Green, which were audited by other auditors, were not audited in accordance with Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.